catamphetamine/react-pages/README.md

 Now it's time to add Server Side Rendering, and also serving "static files" via HTTP for production mode, when `webpack-dev-server` is not running.

-`index.html` will be generated on-the-fly by page rendering server for each HTTP request, so the old `index.html` may be deleted as it's of no use now.
+`index.html` will be generated on-the-fly by page rendering server for each HTTP request, so the `index.html` file may be deleted as it's of no use now.

 Start the webpage rendering server (also serving assets):